esaidh266/Algorithm-for-classifying-hate-expressions-by-type-in-Spanish/README.md

 # Hate Speech Type Classification Model

-This code implements a hate speech classification system using the RoBERTuito model (a Spanish version of RoBERTa) to detect different types of hate speech in tweets.
+This code implements a hate speech type classification system using the RoBERTuito model (a Spanish version of RoBERTa) to detect and categorize different types of hate speech in texts.

-##Model Architecture
+## Model Architecture

 The model is based on `pysentimiento/robertuito-base-uncased` with the following modifications:
-- A dense classification layer with 5 outputs has been added over the base model.
+- A dense classification layer was added over the base model
-- It uses input IDs and attention masks as inputs.
+- Uses input IDs and attention masks as inputs
-- It generates a multiclass classification with 5 categories.
+- Generates a multi-class classification with 5 hate categories

-##Datasets

-1. **Hate Speech Types Dataset**: This model uses a custom dataset for hate speech type classification, which includes a `label` column with integer labels from 0 to 5.
-- The numerical labels correspond to 6 distinct classes of hate speech.
-The specific definitions of each label (1-5) are not detailed in the code.
+## Dataset

+**HATEMEDIA Dataset**: Custom hate speech dataset with categorization by type:
+- **Labels**: 5 hate type categories (0-4)
+- **Preprocessing**:
+- Null values ​​removed from text and labels
+- Reindexing and relabeling (original labels are adjusted by subtracting 1)
+- Exclusion of category 2 during training
+- Conversion of category 5 to category 2

 ## Training Process

-### Pre-training
-- Group size: 16
-- Epochs: 5
-- Learning rate: 2e-5 with 10% warm-up steps
-- Early stopping with patience = 2

-### Fine-tuning
+### Configuration
-- Group size: 128
+- **Batch size**: 128
-- Epochs: 5
+- **Epoches**: 5
-- Learning rate: 2e-5 with 10% warm-up steps
+- **Learning rate**: 2e-5 with 10% warmup steps
-- Early stopping with patience = 2
+- **Early stopping** with patience=2
-- Custom metrics (e.g., recall, precision, class-weighted F1 score, multi-class AUC).
+- **Class weights**: Balanced to handle class imbalance

+### Custom Metrics
+- Recall for specific classes (focus on class 2)
+- Precision for specific classes (focus on class 3)
+- F1-score (weighted)
+- AUC-PR
+- Recall at precision=0.6 (class 3)
+- Precision at recall=0.6 (class 2)

 ## Evaluation Metrics

 The model is evaluated using:
-- Macro recall, precision, and F1 score
+- Macro recall, precision, and F1-score
-- One-versus-rest AUC
+- One-vs-Rest AUC
 - Accuracy
 - Per-class metrics
 - Confusion matrix

-##Requirements
+- Full classification report

+## Technical Features

+### Data Preprocessing
+- **Tokenization**: Maximum length of 128 tokens (truncation and padding)
+- **Encoding of labels**: One-hot encoding for multi-class classification
+- **Data split**: 80% training, 10% validation, 10% testing

+### Optimization
+- **Optimizer**: Adam with linear warmup scheduling
+- **Loss function**: Categorical Crossentropy (from_logits=True)
+- **Imbalance handling**: Class weights computed automatically

+## Requirements

-The following Python packages are required (see requirements.txt for the full list):
+The following Python packages are required:
 - TensorFlow
 - Transformers
 - scikit-learn